Chilaquiles with Fried Eggs

 Bring 4 cups of water to a boil.
 Toast the ancho chiles in a small pan over medium heat and remove.
 Place in a bowl, cover with the boiling water and let sit for 30 minutes.
 Remove, trim away stems and seeds, reserve.

 Place 2 tablespoons of safflower oil in a medium pan.
 Add the onion and garlic and cook for 10 minutes over medium heat until caramelized.
-Add the soaked and cleaned ancho chiles, cumin, chipotle peppers in adobo sauce and the tomatoes.
+Add the soaked and cleaned ancho chiles, Mexican Fiesta spice blend, chipotle peppers in adobo sauce and the tomatoes.
 Cook over medium heat until sauce has reduced by about 30 percent in volume, about 10 minutes.
 Remove from pan, and let cool.
 Puree the sauce in a food processor or blender.
 Season with sea salt, reserve.

 Prepare the Tortillas